Chapter 25

 No excessive tiredness from this particular trip through time!
 So great my joy and passion at again seeing Yvette, so vigorous my affection, by the time she caught her breath we had swapped positions and began what for her at least was a second helping.

 Later, in afterglow, still wrapped in each other’s arms, she quickly drifted off to sleep, but I stayed alert for some time.
-In the security of my own bedroom, surrounded by the familiar, locked in my wife’s embrace, the events of the preceding days seemed even more unreal than ever.
+In the security of my own bedroom, surrounded by the familiar, blissfully adrift in my wife’s embrace, the events of the preceding days seemed even more unreal than ever.
 Had I imagined them?
 Was everything I experienced in the future a figment of my imagination?
 It couldn’t have been a dream, as I’d maintained.
 Surely?
 Unless it was one that lasted for only a split second.
 Was that possible?
-Was it instead some sort of vision, or epiphany?
+Could it instead have been some sort of vision, or epiphany?
 A result of a blood vessel bursting in my brain?
 Was there a physiological explanation for it?

 Eventually, drained and exhausted, but happy and utterly content, I fell asleep.

 In the morning, wakened by the sound of my alarm clock, the future I had glimpsed or imagined seemed even less real.
-Bright sun through windows.
-The kids bickering in the next room about what TV show to watch.
-The sound of the ensuite shower running.

 I was really home.